Space Age Whiz Kids: Meaning

 The song was written during the 1980s video arcade craze, and its lyrics are a personal commentary, critical of then-modern American culture against Walsh's older pinball and pool generation.
 The lyrics also reflect a satirical view on this, with lines such as: "I feel a little bit mixed up, maybe I'm obsolete".
+The lyrics also name drop both Donkey Kong and Pac-Man along with Klingons from the Star Trek Series.

 Promotional video

 The music video starts out in an old-fashioned arcade in black and white.
 Walsh, pushes his way up to a pinball machine.
-The video then turns to colour - depicting that he's in the present.
-Now, there's a bunch of video games instead of pinball machines, Walsh tries to talk to the kids sitting around but they ignore him.
-They show the old pinball arcade and everyone is covered with cobwebs.
-Here are scenes of Walsh and his band where Walsh is dressed in a jumpsuit with sunglasses and a Native Indian-style headband with a feather on the side.
-He and his band are on white circular platforms in the middle of blackness.
-Towards the end, Walsh walks through the futuristic arcade in a full-blown space suit.
-With Joe Vitale (who co-wrote the song) chanting "I like Space Age Whiz Kids" is on a floating video game screen that flies around the arcade.
+The video then turns to color - depicting him in the present, surrounded by video games instead of pinball machines, Walsh tries to talk to the kids sitting around but they ignore him.
+They than show the old pinball arcade and how everyone is covered with cobwebs.
+There are then scenes of Walsh and his band with Walsh dressed in a jumpsuit with sunglasses and a backwards plastic face mask with a feather on the side of the headband.
+He and his band are on a Quarter platform dated 1983 with shots of the games and the futurist arcade itself.
+Towards the end, Walsh walks through the futuristic arcade in a full-blown space suit tossing quarters around to the kids, With Joe Vitale (who co-wrote the song) chanting "I like Space Age Whiz Kids" on a floating video game screen that flies around the arcade.
 The closing shot is of a video game entitled "Whiz Kids".
+The music video features shots of different arcade cabinets and footage of the arcade games, the cabinets featured are Wacko (1983), Time Pilot (1982), Kangaroo (1982), Jungle King (1982), and Tempest (1981).
+The games with gameplay footage are Pac-Man (1980), Defender (1981), Liberator (1982), Front Line (1982), and Donkey Kong (1981).
+Towards the end of the video, Walsh can be seen wearing a hat that says ILBT which is the title of the song I.L.B.T.s from the same album.